trainingmode/portfolio/markdown/design/* The Centaurs AI Summit (Davos '25), 2024.md

 - [**Branding**](#branding)
 - [**Graphics**](#graphics)

-**Ollivier Oullier**, PHD (founder/CEO of _Inclusive Brains_) is a neuroscientist, AI entrepreneur and investor.
-He was hosting a multi-speaker summit through his organization, [The Centaurs](https://thecentaurs.ai/ "The Centaurs AI SUMMIT – Davos 2025 Edition").
+[Ollivier Oullier](https://www.weforum.org/people/olivier-oullier/), PHD (founder/CEO of [Inclusive Brains](https://www.allianz-trade.com/en_global/news-insights/news/prometheus.html)) is a neuroscientist, AI entrepreneur and investor.
+He was hosting a multi-speaker summit through his organization, [The Centaurs](https://thecentaurs.ai/ "The Centaurs AI SUMMIT – Davos 2025 Edition"), on day 1 of the [World Economic Forum in Davos](https://www.weforum.org/ "The World Economic Forum").
 Their new podcast, [The Centaurs AI](https://www.instagram.com/thecentaursai/ "The Centaurs AI Summit & Podcast Instagram"), launched during the summit.

-I provided the pitch deck & event schedules.
+I provided the **pitch deck** & **event schedules**.
 These materials were sent to attendees prior to the event and were used during the summit.

 I was contracted to provide: